 Who’s got rhythm, and why?
 In my research, I investigate the evolutionary and biological bases of time perception and rhythm cognition, and their role in the origins of music and speech.
 I do behavioural (non-invasive) experiments in non-human animals, which is a way to understand the evolutionary history of human cognitive capacities.
 I complement animal research with human experiments, quantitative models, and agent-based simulations.

-Since April 2017, I am a Pegasus Marie Curie fellow at the Sealcentre Pieterburen, The Netherlands, and Vrije Universiteit Brussel, studying vocal learning, rhythm, and their evolution in harbour seals and grey seals.
+Since April 2017, I have been a Pegasus Marie Curie fellow at the Sealcentre Pieterburen, The Netherlands, and Vrije Universiteit Brussel, studying vocal learning, rhythm, and their evolution in harbour seals and grey seals.